OSLC/developing-oslc-applications/_harp/iotp_adaptor/environment-setup.md

 # Environment Setup

-iotp-adaptor was developed using [eclipse/Lyo Designer Toolchain Modeler and Code Generator](https://wiki.eclipse.org/Lyo/ToolchainModellingAndCodeGenerationWorkshop) which is an eclipse plug-in.
+iotp-adaptor was developed using [eclipse/Lyo Designer](https://github.com/eclipse/lyo.designer/wiki) which is an eclipse plug-in.
 So you'll need to use eclipse to follow along in this Developer Guide, as well as create your own adpaters using a similar technique.

 This section summarizes how to install and configure eclipse so it is ready to be used for adapter development.
 It doesn't go into a lot of detail, and assumes some familiarity with eclipse, JEE and git.
 If you need help on any of these, the Web is full of great tutorials, references and samples that are a quick Google/Bing search away.